arbuuuu/AWS-IoT-ESP32-Environment-Monitor/README.md

 - **Protocol:** MQTT (Port 8883)
 - **Library:** ArduinoJson, MQTT (Joel Gaehwiler)

-## ⚙️ How to Run
+How to Run This Project
-1. Clone this repository.
-2. Open `src/main.ino` in Arduino IDE.
+Clone the Repository:

+Setup Credentials:

-3. Create a file named `secrets.h` inside the `src` folder.
+Create a file named secrets.h inside the src folder.

-4. Add your Wi-Fi credentials and AWS Certificates in `secrets.h` (See code structure).
+Add your Wi-Fi Credentials and AWS Certificates (Root CA, Cert, Private Key) in that file.

-5. Upload to ESP32.
+Flash the Code:

+Open src/main.ino in Arduino IDE.

+Select Board: ESP32 Dev Module.

+Select Port and click Upload.

+Monitor Data:

+Open Serial Monitor (Baud Rate: 115200) to see connection logs.

+Go to AWS IoT Console > MQTT Test Client.

+Subscribe to topic: esp32/status to view live data.
 ## 🔒 Security Note
 The `secrets.h` file containing Private Keys and Wi-Fi passwords is excluded from this repository for security reasons.